freqtrade/freqtrade/docs/includes/protections.md

 ## Protections

-Protections will protect your strategy from unexpected events and market conditions.
+Protections will protect your strategy from unexpected events and market conditions by temporarily stop trading for either one pair, or for all pairs.

 !!!
 Note
     Not all Protections will work for all strategies, and parameters will need to be tuned for your strategy.